Swansea Guildhall

 The Guildhall (Guildhall Abertawe) is one of the main office buildings of the City and County of Swansea Council.
 The Guildhall complex, which includes the City Hall, Brangwyn Hall (concert hall) and the County Law Courts for Swansea, is a Grade I listed building.

 History

 The building was commissioned to replace the old Swansea Guildhall.
 The site selected for the building had previously formed part of Victoria Park.
 The foundation stone for the building was laid on 4 May 1932.
-The building was designed by Sir Percy Thomas in the neoclassical style and was officially opened by The Duke of Kent on 23 October 1934.
+The building was designed by Sir Percy Thomas in the neoclassical style (but perhaps more accurately described as Stripped Classicism) and was officially opened by The Duke of Kent on 23 October 1934.